 AIG's domestic fixed annuity business has been affected by a significant flattening of the treasury yield curve over the past several quarters, which has affected sales as yields on competing products, such as bank CDs, approach those available on AIG's fixed annuities.
 There are some indications that negative press coverage of AIG has adversely affected surrenders and withdrawals of fixed annuities.
 In addition, surrenders have increased from prior year levels as annuities sold in 2000 can now be surrendered without charges, and as a result of the competitive interest rate environment.
 The combination of reduced sales and increased surrenders and withdrawals resulted in significantly lower net flows when compared to prior year.
-AIG expects that net flows will remain lower than in prior years as long as an environment of lackluster equity market performance and the yield curve remains flat.
+AIG expects that net flows will remain lower than in prior years as long as an environment of poor equity market performance and the yield curve remains flat.

-The majority of the growth in Life Insurance & Retirement Services GAAP premiums in the Foreign Life operations was attributable to the life insurance and personal accident & health lines of business.
-Globally, AIG's deep and diverse distribution, which includes bancassurance, worksite marketing, direct marketing and a strong agency organization, provides a powerful platform for growth.
-This growth was most significant in Japan, where AIG has benefited from a flight to quality and the development of multiple distribution channels.
+The majority of the growth in Life Insurance & Retirement Services GAAP premiums in Foreign Life operations was attributable to the life insurance, personal accident & health, and group products lines of business.
+Globally, AIG's deep and diverse distribution, which includes bancassurance, worksite marketing, direct marketing and strong agency organizations, provides a powerful platform for growth.
+This growth was most significant in Southeast Asia where AIG maintains significant market share established by its strong agency force, and in Japan, where AIG has benefited from a flight to quality and development of multiple distribution channels.
 In light of AIG's recent credit rating downgrades, it is unclear whether this flight to quality will continue to benefit AIG.
-In Southeast Asia, AIG maintains significant market share by offering an attractive and diverse product line, distributed by its strong agency force.
-There has been a continuing trend in Southeast Asia, as the insurance market continues to develop, for clients to purchase investment oriented products, at the expense of traditional term or whole life products.
-For GAAP reporting purposes, only revenues from policy charges for insurance, administration and surrender charges for these products during the period are reported as GAAP premiums.
-This product mix shift contributed to the single digit growth rate in Foreign Life Insurance & Retirement Services GAAP premiums.

-Also in Japan, AIG Edison Life has improved the quality and productivity of its sales force resulting in higher sales and improved new business persistency.
+Also in Japan, AIG Edison Life's back office operations are being integrated successfully into AIG's life operations.
 AIG Star Life is growing first year premiums as a result of new product introductions and an expanded agency force, and is benefiting from more successful conservation of in-force business.
 The Foreign Retirement Services business continues its strong growth based upon its success in Japan and Korea by expanding its extensive distribution network and leveraging AIG's product expertise.
 AIG is introducing annuity products in new markets.
 In January 2005, AIG Star Life entered into an agreement with the Bank of Tokyo Mitsubishi, one of Japan's largest banks, to market a multi-currency fixed annuity.

-Foreign Life Insurance & Retirement Services operations produced 78.7 percent and 77.8 percent of Life Insurance & Retirement Services GAAP premiums in the first six months of 2005 and 2004, respectively.
+Foreign Life Insurance & Retirement Services operations produced 78.7 percent and 78.4 percent of Life Insurance & Retirement Services GAAP premiums in the first three months of 2005 and 2004, respectively.